amateur80lvl/amoredb/README.md

 * brotli: `amoredb.brotli.BrotliMixin`, requires [brotli](https://pypi.org/project/Brotli/) package
 * snappy: `amoredb.snappy.SnappyMixin`, requires [python-snappy](https://pypi.org/project/python-snappy/) package

-There are no predefined classes for compression, it's up to end users to define one for their needs.
+There are no predefined classes for compression, it's up to end users to define ones for their needs.
 For example,

 ```python